keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Load balancers can be internet facing or application internal.
 - To route domain traffic to an ELB load balancer, use Amazon Route 53 to create an Alias record that points to your load balancer.
 An Alias record is preferable over a CName, but both can work.
 - ELBs do not have predefined IPv4 addresses; you must resolve them with DNS instead.
 Your load balancer will never have its own IP by default, but you can create a static IP for a network load balancer because network LBs are for high performance purposes.
-- Instances behind the ELB are reported as `InService` or `OutofService`.
+- Instances behind the ELB are reported as `InService` or `OutOfService`.
 When an EC2 instance behind an ELB fails a health check, the ELB stops sending traffic to that instance.
 - A dual stack configuration for a load balancer means load balancing over IPv4 and IPv6
 - In AWS, there are three types of LBs:
   - Application LBs
   - Network LBs
   - Classic LBs.
 - **Application LBs** are best suited for HTTP(S) traffic and they balance load on layer 7.
 They are intelligent enough to be application aware and Application Load Balancers also support path-based routing, host-based routing and support for containerized applications.
-As an example, if you change your web browser’s language into French, an Application LB has visibility of the metadata it receives from your brower which contains details about the language you use.
+As an example, if you change your web browser’s language into French, an Application LB has visibility of the metadata it receives from your browser which contains details about the language you use.
 To optimize your browsing experience, it will then route you to the French-language servers on the backend behind the LB.
 You can also create advanced request routing, moving traffic into specific servers based on rules that you set yourself for specific cases.
 - **Network LBs** are best suited for TCP traffic where performance is required and they balance load on layer 4.
 They are capable of managing millions of requests per second while maintaining extremely low latency.
 - **Classic LBs** are the legacy ELB produce and they balance either on HTTP(S) or TCP, but not both.
 Even though they are the oldest LBs, they still support features like sticky sessions and X-Forwarded-For headers.
 - If you need flexible application management and TLS termination then you should use the Application Load Balancer.
 If extreme performance and a static IP is needed for your application then you should use the Network Load Balancer.
 If your application is built within the EC2 Classic network then you should use the Classic Load Balancer.